carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 {: .do not run this}

 Since we can't run `kraken2` here, we precomputed its results in a server, i.e. a more powerful machine.
-In the server, after we assembled the metagenome for this sample, we ran `kraken2` and obtained`JP4D-kraken.kraken` and `JP4D.report`.
+In the server we ran `kraken2` and obtained`JP4D-kraken.kraken` and `JP4D.report`.

-Let's look at the precomputed outputs of `kraken2` in our assembled metagenome.
+Let's look at the precomputed outputs of `kraken2` for our JP4D reads.
 ~~~
 head ~/dc_workshop/taxonomy/JP4D.kraken
 ~~~